Plainsong (band): Revival

+In March 1990, some eighteen years after the original band disbanded, Andy Roberts encountered Iain Matthews again when he was performing in a pub, The Richmond, in Brighton whilst touring the UK as a duo with American musician Mark Hallman who had produced his solo albums Walking A Changing Line and Pure & Crooked.
+After playing together on Matthews’ booking at the Cambridge Folk Festival in July 1990 and on his European tour later that same year, and with all previous issues now swept aside, the two decided to revive Plainsong once more.

-In 1991, some eighteen years after the original band broke up, Roberts encountered Matthews again when he was performing in a pub in Brighton, and the two decided to revive Plainsong.
-Adding Mark Griffiths and Julian Dawson, they reformed the band in 1992 and recorded three albums - Dark Side of the Room (1992), Voices Electric (1994), and Sister Flute (1996) - before Dawson left to pursue a solo career.
-His replacement was Clive Gregson, once of Any Trouble and later Gregson & Collister.
-The new line-up then recorded New Place Now in 1999, before Matthews and Roberts recorded a 6-track mini-album in 2001, A To B, as a duo under the Plainsong name.
+Adding former Matthews Southern Comfort guitarist Mark Griffiths and singer/songwriter Julian Dawson, they reformed the band in 1992, recording an album of new Plainsong music, Dark Side of the Room, before returning to touring in August 1993.
+Their concert in Mayrhofen, Austria and appearance at the 1993 Tønder Festival in Denmark would be the first Plainsong gigs for some 20 years.
+Two more albums, Voices Electric and Sister Flute would follow before Dawson left in 1996 to pursue his solo career.
+His replacement in 1997 was Clive Gregson, once of Any Trouble and later Gregson & Collister.
+The new line-up with Gregson went out on tour in 1997 and recorded another new Plainsong album New Place Now in 1999, before Matthews and Roberts recorded a 6-track mini-album in 2001, A To B, as a duo under the Plainsong name.
 For the next Plainsong album, Pangolins in 2003, Dawson rejoined the band replacing Gregson.

 In its various line-ups, Plainsong performed and toured throughout the 1990s and 2000s.
-What was planned to be their final album, Fat Lady Singing (recorded live in the studio during their last tour in 2004) was released in 2012, that year marking the 40th anniversary of the formation of the band.
+What was planned to be their final album, Fat Lady Singing (recorded live in the studio during their last tour in 2004) was released in 2012, that year marking the 40th anniversary of the formation of the original band.
 Plainsong promoted the album by undertaking a 40th Anniversary Farewell tour of Europe covering Germany, Austria, Holland, Denmark and the UK before disbanding as a quartet.
 Their performance at Norderstedt in Germany on 4 September 2012 was recorded live and broadcast on NDR Radio.
 The 'final tour' culminated with two dates in Japan in October 2012.